-- 4.1 All applicants for the grant or variation of a premises licence or club premises certificate are required to provide an operating schedule as part of their application.
+4.1 All applicants for the grant or variation of a premises licence or club premises certificate are required to provide an operating schedule as part of their application.
 This is a key document and, if prepared comprehensively, will form the basis on which premises can be licensed without the need for additional extensive conditions.
 The Council expects an operating schedule to indicate the steps that the applicant proposes to take to promote the licensing objectives.
-This should follow a thorough risk assessment relating to the specific premises and licensable activities proposed to take place. - 4.2 Applicants are strongly recommended to discuss their operating schedule with the responsible authorities prior to submitting the application.
+This should follow a thorough risk assessment relating to the specific premises and licensable activities proposed to take place.

+- 4.2 Applicants are strongly recommended to discuss their operating schedule with the Responsible Authorities prior to submitting the application.
 The Licensing Team can assist in co-ordinating this process. - 4.3 The complexity and detail required in the operating schedule will depend upon the nature and use of the premises.
-It must include details of the following:

-- (a) Full details of the licensable activities to be carried on at and the intended use of the premises; - (b) The times during which licensable activities will take place; - (c) Any other times when the premises are to be open to the public; - (d) Where the licence is only required for a limited period, that period; - (e) Where the licensable activities include the supply of alcohol, the name and address of the individual proposed to be designated premises supervisor; - (f) Whether alcohol will be supplied for consumption on or off the premises or both; and - (g) The steps the applicant proposes to promote the licensing objectives. - 4.4 Where measures to promote the licensing objectives are included in the operating schedule, these may be used to form conditions attached to the licence and should therefore be clear, concise and unambiguous. - 4.5 The following guidance is intended to assist applicants by setting out criteria and considerations that they should bear in mind when drawing up an operating schedule.
-They alert applicants to any matters that responsible authorities are likely to consider when deciding whether to make representations on an application or whether to call for a review of the premises licence. - 4.6 A pool of model conditions is available on request from the Licensing Team.
+It must include details of the following: - a) Full details of the licensable activities to be carried on at and the intended use of the premises; - b) The times during which licensable activities will take place; - c) Any other times when the premises are to be open to the public; - d) Where the licence is only required for a limited period, that period; - e) Where the licensable activities include the supply of alcohol, the name and address of the individual proposed to be Designated Premises Supervisor; - Whether alcohol will be supplied for consumption on or off the premises or both; and - g) The steps the applicant proposes to promote the licensing objectives. - 4.4 Where measures to promote the licensing objectives are included in the operating schedule, these may be used to form conditions attached to the licence and should therefore be clear, concise and unambiguous. - 4.5 The following guidance is intended to assist applicants by setting out criteria and considerations that they should bear in mind when drawing up an operating schedule.
+They alert applicants to any matters that Responsible Authorities are likely to consider when deciding whether to make representations on an application or whether to call for a review of the premises licence. - 4.6 A pool of model conditions is available on request from the Licensing Team.
 Individuals preparing operating schedules are at liberty to use these conditions, or volunteer any other measures(s) to promote the licensing objectives.
+Each licence will have conditions attached to it that are appropriate to that individual application.